 While it might not seem like an important factor, personality should also play a role in your decision.
-You need to be able to get along with the advocate or lawyer you work with.
+You need to be able to get along with the Social Security disability advocate or lawyer you work with.
 This professional may be working with you for a year or more depending on how far you have to appeal your Social Security Disability case.
 If you are working with a lawyer or advocate who is rude or abrasive or does not respect your feelings, it will make things complicated.

 Finding a Lawyer or Advocate to Work With

 Fortunately, finding a qualified advocate or attorney to represent you during your Social Security disability case doesn't have to be a stressful or overwhelming process.
-You fill out our Free Disability Evaluation to find a qualified Social Security Disability advocate or attorney in your area and to determine if your Social Security disability case could be approved.
+You can fill out our Free Disability Evaluation to find a qualified Social Security Disability advocate or attorney in your area and to determine if your Social Security disability case could be approved.